The Human Side of Complaints - CCMA

 Who is it for?

-Anyone involved in handling customer complaints, from frontline agents and claims or resolution specialists to team leaders and supervisors.
+Anyone involved in handling customer complaints, from frontline colleagues and claims or resolution specialists to team leaders and supervisors.

 Why should you go?